North America

 Note: Our Customer Escalation Management team will update the start date and time of the initial "investigating" status post upon the resolution of this incident.
 This update is meant to provide our customers and their end users with a potential impact window.
 The date and time mentioned in the message above indicates when the status post was requested by our Acute Incident Response team.

-We are investigating elevated errors to our Houston (IAH) Point of Presence (POP).
+We are investigating elevated errors to our Atlanta (PDK) Point of Presence (POP).

 All other products and services are unaffected by this incident.

-Our engineers believe they have identified the contributing factor causing the issue impacting the Houston (IAH) status page component.
+Our engineers believe they have identified contributing factor causing the issue impacting the Atlanta (PDK) Point of Presence (POP).

 We are now developing a fix, and will post a new update once it has been fully implemented and we see signs of recovery.